temet.util

 copy()

-Return a deep copy of this simParams object, which can then be manipulated/changed without affecting the original.
+Return a deep copy of this simparams, which can be manipulated/changed without affecting the original.

 property name